extrasmallwinnie/micromeg/README.md

 3. [dada2](https://benjjneb.github.io/dada2/)
 4. [maaslin3](https://huttenhower.sph.harvard.edu/maaslin3/)

-I started my career in microbiome research at the bench and essentially had to [ELI5](https://www.dictionary.com/e/slang/eli5/) to myself how to process and analyze “big data”.
+I started my career in microbiome research at the bench and had to [ELI5](https://www.dictionary.com/e/slang/eli5/) to myself how to process and analyze “big data”.
 I’ve spent a ton of time poring over and experimenting with [others’ code](https://github.com/extrasmallwinnie/micromeg/?tab=readme-ov-file#acknowledgements).
-Likely, the ideal candidate to benefit from micromeg would be another bench scientist without much formal statistics or bioinformatics training.
+Likely, the ideal candidate to benefit from `micromeg` would be another bench scientist without much formal statistics or bioinformatics training.
 Fair warning, if you already have a strong stats/informatics background, this may not be of much use for you!